SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 CumulusCI uses a preconfigured Connected App to authenticate to Salesforce orgs that use OAuth2.
 In most cases this works fine.
 To control the Connected App for specific security or compliance requirements, create your own Connected App and configure CumulusCI to use it when connecting to orgs.

-To create a custom Connected App, run the ``connected_app`` task to create the Connected App, and then manually edit its configuration to suit your requirements.
+To create a custom Connected App, run the ``connected_app`` task, and then manually edit its configuration to suit your requirements.

-.. important :: Make sure to create the Connected App in a persistent org other than a sandbox!
+.. important :: Make sure to create the Connected App in a production org!

+..

     Example: Create a Connected App in the DevHub org connected to ``SFDX`` with the label ``cumulusci`` and set it as the ``connected_app`` service in CumulusCI.

 .. code-block:: console

-    $ cci task run connected_app -o label cumulusci -o connect true
+    $ cci task run connected_app --label cumulusci --connect true

 After the Connected App has been created, verify that it's connected to CumulusCI.